pawatsethaput/OpenBank/REST-API-V1.1.md

     ]
 }

+> note : "alias" field is a short surname to use instead of the number (more friendly) to be used next in the API URLs.

 <span id="account"></span>
-### GET /banks/BANK_ID/accounts/ACCOUNT_ALIAS/account
+### GET /banks/BANK_ID/accounts/ACCOUNT_ALIAS/account/VIEW_PERMALINK

 Baseline

-Information returned about an account specified by ACCOUNT_ALIAS.
+Information returned about an account specified by ACCOUNT_ALIAS and moderated by the view (VIEW_PERMALINK) :

 * Number, owners, balance
 * Views of the account that are available
 * Related links (optional)

-Authentication via OAuth is required if the account is not public.
+Authentication via OAuth is required if view is not public.
+The "views_available" will contains only the public views if the user is not Authenticated though OAuth.

 JSON: